telerik/reporting-docs/using-reports-in-applications/display-reports-in-applications/web-application/angular-report-viewer/how-to-use-angular-report-viewer-with-angular-cli.md

 npm install jquery
 ````

-1. Add a reference to jQuery in the scripts array of the .angular-cli.json (as of Angular 6 the file is renamed to angular.json):
+1. Add a reference to jQuery in the scripts array of the.angular-cli.json (as of Angular 6 the file is renamed to angular.json):

     ````js